caltechlibrary/CL-web-components/footer-global.md

 There are some commented out lines for console logging if the custom content is not displaying.
 These are there to make sure the custom content is being called properly, in the right order.

 These console logs can be turned on at the component level to help with troubleshooting any issues that arise.
+Please feel free to make a comit to the repo to turn these off and on as needed.

 ### Potential Enhancements

-1) Using a single attribute when calling the element that switched between a library and an archives set of information.
+1) Using a single attribute when calling the component that switches between a library and an archives version of the footer.